ojkelly/paranoidmode.com/pgp/key_pair.md

 It is possible to unlock the lock through a process called factorization.
 But with traditional computers and when you're using large key sizes, it's technically not feasible.

+If you find this fascinating you need to watch the [Khan Academy course on Cryptography](https://www.khanacademy.org/computing/computer-science/cryptography).

 ---
 ###### Sources